Communities thrive within

 Organizing & Advocacy

-NCEJN supports communities impacted by environmental injustices by organizing workshops and conferences, offering training in community organizing, addressing communication needs, and facilitating networking across the state and beyond.
-We also support EJ Fellows and, when necessary, assist with litigation through an external legal team.
+NCEJN supports communities impacted by environmental injustices by organizing strategic workshops and conferences, offering training in community organizing, addressing communication needs through storytelling and visualization, uplifting intersectionalities, and facilitating networking across the state and beyond.
+When necessary, we assist with litigation through an external legal team.

 Infrastructure & Development